dicksonnjagi/GildedRose-Refactoring-Kata/README.md

 The simplest way is to just clone the code and start hacking away improving the design.
 You'll want to look at the ["Gilded Rose Requirements"](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/GildedRoseRequirements.txt) which explains what the code is for.
 I strongly advise you that you'll also need some tests if you want to make sure you don't break the code while you refactor.

+## The Goal of this Kata

+The goal of this Kata is to give you an opportunity to analyze the requirements (linked below) and make updates to the code using TDD to make it cleaner.
+A sample JUnit test has been provided as a generic template, however you will need to write all of the test cases pertaining to the business logic outlined in the requirements.

 ### Gilded Rose Requirements in other languages

 - [English](GildedRoseRequirements.txt)